Luhtaje/Tracking-WebStack/README.md

 The point in general of an innovation project is not to complete the product per say, but more to prove a concept and learn about project management, research, teamwork and documenting.
 Therefore the user interface is still missing features that would be essential for a working product, such as:

-User authentication
+-User authentication
-Group system
+-Group system
-Saving map to local storage of the device
+-Saving map to local storage of the device